Self Taping Equipment Guide

-Self Tape Auditions are becoming more and more prevalent.
-In order to submit as many options as possible, casting agents and directors rely on an actor’s ability to produce high quality audition tapes at home.
-Self taping at a professional level from home has it’s challenges.
+Self-Tape auditions are becoming more and more prevalent.
+In order to submit as many options as possible, casting agents and directors rely on an actor’s ability to produce high-quality audition tapes at home.
+Self-taping at a professional level from home has its challenges.
 That’s why we have put together three budget aware options for actors who need to submit auditions from home.

 Lighting is really important when you’re self taping.
 If the casting director can’t see your face, you’ll never get the job; regardless of how good your acting is!
 Check out this video for a quick run through on three point lighting.